-So friends... who is your rival? and with that condition... what would you ask for?
+So friends... with that condition, knowing who your rival is... what would you ask for?

 This conundrum comes from a Jewish fable where two rival shopkeepers were both presented with this option.

 Neither shopkeeper said anything for a long time as they mulled over the implications of what their request might mean in terms of their rival having more than they would.
 Finally one of them decided what his request would be.